 During that period, the market returned 17.9 percent!

 In other words, the most useful activity for portfolio growth at that time was to sit in your rocking chair.
 Do you think that it is any different today?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us